theBatman70/worldwise/README.md

 I developed This React Project with the help of the intensive 'The Ultimate React course' by Jonas on Udemy.
+The project leverages ContextAPI + useReducer for state management.

 Worldwise is your adventure partner to keep track of places you have been with an interactive friendly map. 😎✈️